Jocelyn Lovell: Personal life

 Lovell was married to speed skater and competitive cyclist Sylvia Burka in 1981.
 They separated in 1986.
 He lived in Mississauga, Ontario with his second wife, Neil.
 He died in Toronto on Friday, 3 June 2016.

+Tributes and honours

+When his career came to a sudden end, his cycling achievements were eventually recognized by various sports bodies in Canada.
+He was inducted into Canada's Sports Hall of Fame on 23 August 1985.
+He was in the inaugural class of inductees – that included his tandem partner, Gorden Singleton – for the Canadian Cycling Hall of Fame.
+Cycling Canada held the induction ceremony on 10 October 2015 at the Mattamy National Cycling Centre in Milton, Ontario.